Track gauge: Future

-Further convergence of rail gauge use seems likely, as countries seek to build inter-operable networks, and international organisations seek to build macro-regional and continental networks.
+Further convergence of rail gauge use seems likely, as countries seek to build interoperable networks and international organizations seek to build macro-regional and continental networks.
 Almost all new high-speed rail lines are built to standard gauge, except in Uzbekistan and Russia.

 Europe

-The European Union has set out to develop inter-operable freight and passenger rail networks across its area, and is seeking to standardise gauge, signalling and electrical power systems.
-EU funds have been dedicated to assist Lithuania, Latvia, and Estonia in the building of some key railway lines (Rail Baltica) of standard gauge, and to assist Spain and Portugal in the construction of high-speed lines to connect Iberian cities to one another and to the French high-speed lines.
+The European Union has set out to develop interoperable freight and passenger rail networks across its area, and is seeking to standardize gauge, signaling, and electrical power systems.
+EU funds have been dedicated to assist Lithuania, Latvia, and Estonia in the building of some key railway lines (Rail Baltica) of standard gauge, and to assist Spain and Portugal in the construction of high-speed lines to connect Iberian cities and to the French high-speed lines.
 The EU has developed plans for improved freight rail links between Spain, Portugal, and the rest of Europe.

 Trans-Asian Railway

 The United Nations Economic and Social Commission for Asia and the Pacific (UNESCAP) is planning a Trans-Asian Railway that will link Europe and the Pacific, with a Northern Corridor from Europe to the Korean Peninsula, a Southern Corridor from Europe to Southeast Asia, and a North–South corridor from Northern Europe to the Persian Gulf.
-All these would encounter breaks of gauge as they cross Asia.
-Current plans have mechanized facilities at the breaks of gauge to move containers from train to train rather than widespread gauge conversion.
-The Northern Corridor through Russia already operates since before year 2000, with increasing volumes China–Europe.
+All of these would encounter changes in gauge as they cross Asia.
+Current plans call for mechanized facilities at the breaks of gauge to move containers from train to train, rather than for widespread gauge conversion.
+The Northern Corridor through Russia has been operating since before the year 2000, with increasing volumes to China–Europe.